JamesLavin/command_line_email/README.md

 ## Usage

-Once set up (see "Configuration File" below), you can send an email using various options (see "Command Line Options" below).
+Once set up (see "Configuration File" below), you can send an email using "clemail" plus various options (see "Command Line Options" below).
 Here's one example:

-    ruby lib/command_line_email.rb -t "me" -t "other_me" -s "Test subject line" -b "My body text"
+    clemail -t "me" -t "other_me" -s "Test subject line" -b "My body text"

 ### Configuration File

-The first time you run command_line_email, it will create a YAML file at ~/.command_line_email.yml.
+The first time you run command_line_email, it will create a YAML file at ~/.command_line_email.yml (NOT YET IMPLEMENTED).
 You edit this file to set your email configuration and, optionally, create mailing lists.
 A configuration file looks something like this:

     ---
     :connection: